ProJensen/Active-Directory-Proxmox/Lab03-Domain-Join-Client/README.md

 - Sign in using a domain account, such as:
   - **lab\username**
   - or **username@lab.local**
-- Change your password if this is the first time you signin as a Domain User
+- Change the password if this is the first time signing in as a domain user
 - Confirm that the domain user can log in successfully
 - Run a basic command to verify the user join the domain successfully
   ``` bash